 The Annual Progress Report should be submitted to the Contracting Authority on the anniversary of contract/award commencement.
-It should be in writing and detail the steps the Supplier has taken, including with subcontractors (if any), to implement their Supply Chain Strategy in practice.
+It should be in writing and detail the steps you have taken, including with subcontractors (if any), to implement your Supply Chain Strategy in practice.
 The Annual Progress Report should set out the progress made in relation to the Supply Chain Strategy and set out quarterly actions for the year ahead.

 Describing supply chain risks and how they are managed often requires contextual and qualitative information.
-It may be useful to ask the questions set out in the table below when reviewing the Supplier's Annual Progress Report, which are based on the key quality indicators identified as part of the UN Guiding Principles Reporting Framework:
+It may be useful to ask the questions set out in the table below when writing your Annual Progress Report, which are based on the key quality indicators identified as part of the UN Guiding Principles Reporting Framework: